Natameme/NatalieHogue_EP_353_Classwork/Final/Proposal/proposal.md

 The final hurdle for the backend will be implementation of a convolution reverb.
 In my initial sampling for the re-synthesis project, I recorded an impulse of the chapel that houses the organ.
 Ultimately, much of the sound of the room is dictated by the reverb signature, so if I can implement a convolution model using the original room impulse, the sound of the organ can be approximated to a very high degree of error.

 as for MIDI functionality, I need to figure out what kind of behavior I want the CCs to have on the stops.
-What I may do is use CCs 16-31 for example, in a boolean state behavior (n<64 off n>64 on) and then CCs 32-47
+What I may do is use CCs 12-23 for example, in a boolean state behavior (n<64 off n>64 on) and then CCs 24-35 for Fader-Style response allowing for finer mix control of each stop.

 ### Front End

 The key to the GUI will be learning the GTK library.
-I already have a GUI model in the MaxMSP prototype (included in this file for reference) and it would only necessitate the addition of a menu for MIDI IO
+I already have a GUI model in the MaxMSP prototype (included in this file for reference) and it would only necessitate the addition of a menu for MIDI I/O.

+### VST Wrapper

+This is definitely a stretch goal, but one that I want to achieve nonetheless, even if that ends up being after submission of my final.
+I want to use a package manager such as JUCE or OpenFrameworks to package the synth for use as an Audio Plugin, both for myself as well as for sharing with others.
+Otherwise the only difference in functionality between this and the Standalone would be implementation with the VST and AU standards.